heewa/bae/README.md

-Emoji for the BA shell – use emoji as Environment Variables using the same names that Github, Slack, and many others use.
+Emoji for the shell – use emoji as Environment Variables using the same names that Github, Slack, and many others use.
 Check the [Emoji Cheat Sheet](http://emoji-cheat-sheet.com).

 ## Installing

+### Bash

 Drop the emoji file somewhere: